Victim's Representation & Advocacy Services

 Criminal Case Advocacy

 During criminal proceedings against the offender, we serve as your legal voice in court, ensuring prosecutors keep you informed and consulted.
 We prepare you for testimony and court appearances, assist with Victim Impact Statements, and advocate for appropriate restitution and sentencing.
 Our team challenges violations of your victims' rights, protects your privacy, prevents unnecessary disclosure of sensitive information, and accompanies you to all proceedings where you have the right to be present.
-We also help enforce no-contact orders and other protections to ensure your safety.

 Civil Remedies and Compensation